SpexGuy/Zig-AoC-Template/README.md

 This repo provides a template for Advent of Code participants using Zig.
 It contains a main file for each day, a build.zig file set up with targets for each day, and Visual Studio Code files for debugging.

-This template tracks the master branch of Zig, *not* 0.8.1.
-It may not work with older versions.
+This template has been tested with Zig 0.10.0.
+It may not work with other versions.

 ## How to use this template: